brackeen/ok-file-formats/README.md

 # ok-file-formats

 C functions for reading a few different file formats.
 No external dependencies.
+Written in C99.

 | Library            | Description
 |--------------------|---------------------------------------------------------------------------------------------------